 It’s great to have indoor alternatives to stay active when the weather is getting worse and the kids are growing restless staying inside.
-As opposed to going to the nearest soft play centre, Sutcliffe offer so much more.
+As opposed to going to the nearest soft play centre, Sutcliffe Sports Centre in South East London offers so much more.
 It’s not just that the facilities are state of the art and modern, you’ll also find so many activities with professional instructors.

 The climbing walls at Sutcliffe Sports Centre